MaiaraLopes/lend-a-hand/README.md

 Through this website people will be able to read stories and contribute to foster children, former foster youth, foster families or bio families.
 They can also learn a bit more about foster care and contact Bracknell Forest Council for more information.

+The website is responsive and is hosted on Netlify.
+The content is still under construction.

 ## Technology used

 HTML, CSS and Bootstrap.